rohitchhetri/GiphySearch/README.md

 About Application:

 Giphy Search App created with help Giphy Api.
-User can search any tag on input text & It generates the tag button above and it display 10 image of input search
+User can search any tag on input text & It generates the tag button above and it display 10 image of input search.

+#Flow

+- When user search it will display Still Image.
+As soon as Image is click it will show animation of same image.
+Rating is display and Download Link to download the image.

 Validation